-Not far from the city center, Downtown Cumberland Historic District is one spot you might like to consider adding to your to-do list.
-If you still have some space on your travel itinerary, Western Maryland Railroad Station and F. Brooke Whiting House and Museum will keep you amused too.
+If your trip to Cumberland is all organized but your travel itinerary is looking a little empty, we can give you a few hints and tips.Close to the center, Downtown Cumberland Historic District is one spot to consider putting on your to-do list.
+If you still have space on that travel itinerary, Western Maryland Railroad Station and F. Brooke Whiting House and Museum will keep you busy as well.

-It’s prohibited to use your cell phone while driving a car in Cumberland, and you could also be fined for just holding your phone if you’re in control of a vehicle.
-However, using hands-free or Bluetooth functions is permitted, as long as you keep your attention on the road.
+It’s against the law to use your cell phone while driving around Cumberland, and you could also be charged a fine for simply holding a phone if you’re in control of a vehicle.
+That being said, using hands-free or Bluetooth functions is allowed, as long as your focus remains on the road.

 In Cumberland, it is a fineable offence to operate a vehicle with a BAC (blood alcohol content) above 0.08%.
 If you’re planning to have a few drinks with lunch or dinner, leave the rental car at your hotel.

 Yes, you are allowed to turn on a red light in Cumberland.
 However, before you do you have to bring the vehicle to a complete stop.
 Continue only when the lane you are turning into is clear.

 By law everyone must wear a seat belt.
 However, there are exceptions for certain vehicles used by public transportation systems.